🧩 ujc to png

 • Why are the Dropzone, Options, and Gallery sections not visible?

-This can happen when something goes wrong when loading the tool.
-Make sure you are using an updated and supported browser that has Javascript enabled and try reloading the page.
+This can happen when something goes wrong when loading this app.
+Make sure you are using an updated and supported browser that has JavaScript enabled and try reloading the page.

-• Can I directly import png images into this tool?
+• Can I directly import png images into this app?

 • Can I save my nonograms from the Nonograms Katana iOS app?